StevenGnt/chaney/README.md

 ## Evolutions and TODOs
 - Simulations
-- Specify an array of days for a weekly or monthly transaction
 - Unsync accounts start date + visualization start date
 - Detailed informations on click on a chart's line
 - Backend (store configurations)